browserengineering/book/book/animations.md

- `CompositedLayer`s does.[^only-overlapping] The reason is that opacity has to be applied *atomically* to all of the content under it; if it was applied separately to each of the child `CompositedLayer`s, the blending result on the screen would be incorrect.
+ `CompositedLayer`s does.[^only-overlapping] The reason is that opacity has to be applied *atomically* to all of the content under it; if it was applied separately to each of the child `CompositedLayer`s, the blending result on the screen would be potentially incorrect.

 [^only-overlapping]: Actually, only if there are at least two children *and* some of them overlap each other.
-Can you see why we can avoid the render surface if there is no overlap?
+Can you see why we can avoid the render surface for opacity if there is no overlap?

-For more details and informatiom on how Chromium implements these concepts see [here][renderingng-dl] and [here][rendersurface]; other browsers do something similar.
+For more details and information on how Chromium implements these concepts see [here][renderingng-dl] and [here][rendersurface]; other browsers do something similar.